digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 - A ``fetch`` action  checks the existence and activeness of a contract.
 - An ``exercise`` action contains the choice arguments and a transaction called the *consequences*.
 Exercises come in two kinds called ``consuming`` and ``nonconsuming``. ``consuming`` is the default kind and changes the contract's status from *active* to *archived*.

 The consequences of exercise nodes turn each transaction into an ordered tree of (sub-) transactions, or, equivalently, a forest of actions.
 Actions are in one-to-one correspondence with proper sub-transactions.

-Each contract has an implicit choice ``Archive`` with the signatories as controllers and ``archive cid`` is just shorthand for ``exercise cid Archive``.

-With that new background, it's time to take a look at the transaction view of the above scenario:
+You can see the action and their consequences in the transaction view of the above scenario:

 .. code-block:: none